Lake Texoma: History

 Lake Texoma has grown in importance over the decades from primarily relief from annual flooding and destruction to an employment engine for the area, and finally a recreation mecca for the nation.

-Mr. George Moulton who some consider the father of the Denison Dam was a Denison businessman who dreamed of placing a dam on the Red River at Baer’s Ferry as early as 1925.
+George Moulton who some consider the father of the Denison Dam was a Denison businessman who dreamed of placing a dam on the Red River at Baer’s Ferry as early as 1925.
 He began lobbying and talking to Chambers of Commerce in Denison and Durant in the late 1920s.
-Sam Rayburn joined the dream team in the early 1930s and was instrumental in the legislative process of making the great lake a reality.
+Sam Rayburn in the early 1930s was instrumental in the legislative process of making the dam and lake a reality.

-The Flood Control Act of 1938 (Public Law No. 761, 75th Congress, 3rd Session) authorized funding for the Denison dam, and the U.S. Army Corps of Engineers set up the Denison District Office in June of that year.
+The Flood Control Act of 1938 authorized funding for the Denison dam, and the U.S. Army Corps of Engineers set up the Denison District Office in June of that year.
 The first Commander was Captain Lucius D. Clay.

 Lake Texoma was constructed during WWII.
 German prisoners of war were involved in the construction of the dam and were the first POWs to be used in a labor camp.
 These prisoners were from Rommel’s Afrika Korps and were housed in camps at Tishomingo and Powell, Oklahoma.
 Later, the Tishomingo POWs were housed in another camp at the spillway.
 Only non-war related work could be performed by POWs according to the Geneva Convention – such as clearing trees for the proposed lake and light construction.
 Construction projects performed by the prisoners included mortared stone lining of the drainage ditches around the damsite, which are still present today.

 Construction of the dam was completed in January 1944 at a cost of $54 million ($881 million in 2022 dollars).
 The installation of the two generators was completed in September 1949.
 Initially Lake Texoma was authorized for flood control, hydropower and water supply.
 Recreation was not officially added as a project purpose by Congress until 1988.

 The management of the lands around Lake Texoma was turned over to the National Park Service (NPS) in 1946 and they continued until 1949 when both agencies decided that the NPS would move out and the U.S. Army Corps of Engineers would take over the operations and maintenance responsibilities.
 The National Park Service was always a reluctant partner in this arrangement and finally removed themselves from Texoma in 1949.

 The lake attracted worldwide media attention in June 2015 when water was drained following a flood, causing a vortex with 2.5-m-wide hole to form.

 In 2024, the border between Texas and Oklahoma was adjusted so that a North Texas Municipal Water District pump station on the lake was no longer bisected by the border.

 Popularity

-Lake Texoma's popularity is largely attributed to its sheer size and proximity to the Dallas-Fort Worth Metroplex.
+Lake Texoma's popularity is largely attributed to its sheer size and proximity to the Dallas–Fort Worth metroplex.
 The lake is about an hour's drive north from the metropolitan area.
 The Lake Texoma area, known simply as Texoma or Texomaland, is experiencing rapid economic growth due to heavy tourist use.